obrientimothya/test1-api/README.md

 ```

 ## Build and Publish an API Docker Image
-To build a new version of a Docker image (with all API code and required modules), execute the following command:
+To build a new (local) version of a Docker image (with all API code and required modules), execute the following command:

 ```
 make build
 ```

-Images will be tagged with a development version field from `package.json`, eg. test1-api:1.0.0-dev
+Images will be tagged with a development version field from `package.json`, eg. test1-api:1.0.0-DEV

 To publish the current image to Dockerhub, run the following command:
 (Note, this requires a valid Dockerhub login and project rights when running locally)